About Serco Group

 Serco Group is a leading provider of public services.
 It operates internationally across five sectors and four geographies: Defense, Justice and Immigration, Transport, Health and Citizen Services, delivered in UK & Europe, North America, Asia Pacific and the Middle East.

 “While I wouldn’t advise it, a crisis brings attention from senior management to the areas of ethics and compliance.
 Lip service doesn’t deliver, but real commitment does.
 If all you’re getting is lip service, tell this story because believe me, you don’t want a crisis.” - Robert Smith, Director, Business Compliance & Ethics, Serco Group

-As a company that works with governments and public sector organizations, Serco’s reputation has always been critical to its success.
-Knowing the risk of losing that reputation, Serco’s senior leadership made sure to talk about being a values-driven organization.
+As a company that works with governments and public sector organisations, Serco’s reputation has always been critical to its success.
+Knowing the risk of losing that reputation, Serco’s senior leadership made sure to talk about being a values-driven organisation.